felfele/felfele/docs/SocialApiPostFeedUpdate.md

 ![2nd post with uploaded image](post2-with-uploaded-image.png)

-Now we can add the second post to the PostFeed and upload the new version, so that it returns a new hash (117a26... ).
+Now we can add the second post to the PostFeed and upload the new version, so that it returns a new PostFeedHash (117a26... ).
 Then we update the Swarm feed to store this hash.
 ![Swarm feed after update](swarm-feed2.png)

+On the image you can see the updated version of the Swarm feed, storing the new PostFeedHash on the right side.
+On the left side is the old version of the PostFeed, which has only one post.

 If you want to store posts separately on Swarm here is an [idea](SocialApiPostsOnSwarm.md).